JuliaGeodynamics/InteractiveGeodynamics.jl/README.md

 julia> Convection()
 [ Info: Listening on: 127.0.0.1:8050, thread id: 1
 ```
-It will take a bit of time (to precompile/download all required packages) but it will start a GUI.
+It will take a bit of time (to precompile/download all required packages).
+Next, open tye displayed web address in your browser (127.0.0.1:8050 in this case) and it will start a GUI.
 After pushing `Run`, you'll get something that looks like this:
 ```julia
 julia>
 Timestep 0